sharmine-s/sql-databases/resources/repository_class_recipe_template.md

 ## 3. Implement the Model class

 Define the attributes of your Model class.
-You can usually map the table columns to the attributes (instance variables) of the class, including primary and foreign keys.
+You can usually map the table columns to the attributes of the class, including primary and foreign keys.

 ```ruby
 # EXAMPLE